meglenchev/personalBlog/README.md

 - [x] Refactoring the blog edit form.
 Expanding the functionality to be able to upload images
 - [x] Refactoring the practice edit form.
 Expanding the functionality to be able to upload images
 - [x] Refactoring the blog creation form to use a `useForm hook`
+- [x] Refactoring the practice creation form to use a `useForm hook`